Walk #6 Essentials

 Map: OS Landranger Sheet 194

 Made famous by J. Meade Faulkner’s smuggling novel Moonfleet published in 1898, the village of Moonfleet lies close to the lagoon of the same name and is especially picturesque.
 In 1824, parts of the village and most of the Old Fleet Church were destroyed by a huge storm.
 What was left of the church remains standing today, tiny but pretty, with a few gravestones in the churchyard.
-There are a number of accommodation options in the area including the Georgian manor house that is Moonfleet Manor Hotel (also great for meals and activities), and our own Greystones and Moonfleet.
+There are a number of accommodation options in the area including the Georgian manor house that is Moonfleet Manor Hotel (also great for meals and activities), and our own Rose Mallow Cottage and Moonfleet Cottage.